Retinopathy of Prematurity

 Mild ROP will usually heal on its own.
 An eye doctor will watch for any changes during this time.

 The goal of treating severe ROP is to lower the risk of the retina detaching and causing vision loss.
 Treatment options are:

 - Cryosurgery—freezing tissue in the eye to prevent the spread of abnormal blood vessels

-- Laser ablation/photocoagulation—a laser stops abnormal blood vessels from growing
+- Laser ablation/photocoagulation—using a laser to stop abnormal blood vessels from growing

-The best way to prevent ROP is to prevent premature birth.
-Good prenatal care will help decrease the risk of premature birth.
+The best way to prevent ROP is to lower the risk of premature birth with good prenatal care.

 Healthy Children—American Academy of Pediatrics

 National Eye Institute